erin-m-keller/keller-tech-blog/README.md

   ## Outside Resources

-  * [ChatGPT](https://openai.com/blog/chatgpt): Used ChatGPT to generate the regex used within the validate functions.
+  * [ChatGPT](https://openai.com/blog/chatgpt): Used ChatGPT to generate the seed data in the application.

   ## Questions
   If you have any questions about this project, please contact me directly at [aestheticartist@gmail.com](aestheticartist@gmail.com).